 The mission of MAM is grounded in sacred scripture and rooted in the great traditions of the Catholic Church and the rich heritage of the Sisters of Charity.
-The mission and ministry of Jesus Christ is to bring the "good news" of God's reign to all people - He came "to bring the good news to the poor, to heal the broken hearted, to proclaim liberty to captives and to the blind new sight, to set the downtrodden free" (Luke 4:6-21).
+The mission and ministry of Jesus Christ is to bring the "good news" of God's reign to all people - He came "to bring good news to the poor, to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free" (Luke 4:18).